 Maintain Proper Air Pressure in Your Tires for Best Auto Performance

 If you're like me, you don't like to pay for air to inflate your tires.
 That's what this article is all about.
 But first, we need to understand what tire pressure is best for the performance of your tires and fuel economy of your car.

-Keep in mind, however, this recommended pressure is for "cold" conditions: that is, before you start driving in the morning.
+Keep in mind, however, that this recommended pressure is for "cold" conditions—that is, before you start driving in the morning.
 As the outside temperature increases during the day, and as your flexible tires roll along the road surface creating friction, the temperature inside the tire chamber increases and causes the air pressure to increase.
 Afternoon tire pressure, after you have been driving a lot, can be as much as 6 pounds more than the "cold" pressure in the morning before driving.

-What this means is that if you are checking your tire pressure in the afternoon and it's several pounds higher than manufacturer's recommendation, and you deflate the pressure to that number, you'll be under-inflating your tire.
+What this means is that if you are checking your tire pressure in the afternoon and it's several pounds higher than the manufacturer's recommendation, and you deflate the pressure to that number, you'll be under-inflating your tire.
 We must take this into account when we check the pressure.

 If you want to learn more about this important subject, see "Tire Tech: Air Pressure, Temperature Fluctuations."